-C. Plaintiffs' Investigation Into Facebook's Housing Advertising Platform Confirms Discriminatory Practices Continue

-72. In response to ProPublica's November 21, 2017 report, NFHA commenced an investigation into Facebook's advertising practices.

-73. On November 30, 2017, NFHA created a Facebook page for a non-existent real estate company entitled "Metro Boutique Rentals."
-Through this page, NFHA staff viewed Facebook's Ad Manager and Boost features.

-74. In summary, NFHA's initial investigation into Facebook's practices found as follows:

-- a.
-The Facebook Pre-Populated List provided housing advertisers with the option of excluding potential audience members from housing ads on the basis of demographic categories that Facebook created, including race and national origin. - b.
+- C. Plaintiffs' Investigation Into Facebook's Housing Advertising Platform Confirms Discriminatory Practices Continue - 84.
+In response to ProPublica's November 21, 2017 report, NFHA commenced an investigation into Facebook's advertising practices. - 85.
+On November 30, 2017, an NFHA employee using a personal Facebook account created a Facebook page for a non-existent real estate company entitled "Metro Boutique Rentals."
+Through this page, NFHA staff viewed Facebook's Ad Manager and Boost features. - 86.
+In summary, NFHA's initial investigation into Facebook's practices found as follows: - a.
+The Facebook Pre-Populated List provided housing advertisers with the option of excluding potential audience members from housing ads on the basis of demographic categories that Facebook created based on its own analysis of users' online activity, including race and national origin. - b.
 At some point, Facebook eliminated the option from the Facebook Pre-Populated List for housing advertisers to exclude potential audience members from housing opportunities on the basis of race and national origin. - c.
-The Facebook Pre-Populated List made it possible for housing advertisers to exclude people from seeing their ads on the basis of their family status in a variety of ways.
-It provided checkboxes that housing advertisers could use to remove persons from their potential audience, such as parents with toddlers (01-02), parents with preschoolers (03-05), parents with early school-age children (06-08), moms of grade school kids, and moms of high school kids.
-A screenshot of how these exclusions appear on Facebook's Boost and Ad Manager features is attached hereto as Exhibit C. - d.
-The Facebook Pre-Populated List made it possible for housing advertisers to "include" potential audience members based on an interest in "no kids."
+The Facebook Pre-Populated List created the capability for housing advertisers to exclude people from seeing their ads on the basis of their family status in a variety of ways.
+It provided checkboxes of family-status related categories created by Facebook from analyzing and repurposing users' data that housing advertisers could use to remove persons from their potential audience, such as parents with toddlers (01-02), parents with preschoolers (03-05), parents with early school-age children (06-08), moms of grade school kids, and moms of high school kids.
+A screenshot of how

-- e.
-The Facebook Pre-Populated List enabled housing advertisers to exclude people from seeing their ads on the basis of sex.
+- these exclusions appear on Facebook's Boost and Ad Manager features is attached hereto as Exhibit C. - d.
+The Facebook Pre-Populated List created the capability for housing advertisers to "include" potential audience members based on an interest in "no kids." - e.
+The Facebook Pre-Populated List created content for housing advertisers to exclude people from seeing their ads on the basis of sex.
 It provided checkboxes that housing advertisers could use to exclude either men or women from viewing their ads by checking the box to "include" the other.
 A screenshot of how these exclusions appear on Facebook's Boost and Ad Manager features is attached hereto as Exhibit D. - f.
-The Facebook Pre-Populated List enabled housing advertisers to exclude on the basis of interests that are the equivalent of protected characteristics, such as: Interest in Disabled American Veteran, Interest in Disabled Parking Permit, Interest in Disability.gov, Interest in Telemundo, and Interest in English as a second language.
+The Facebook Pre-Populated List created content for housing advertisers to exclude on the basis of interest categories created by Facebook and derived from Facebook's data analysis that are the equivalent of protected characteristics, such as: Interest in Disabled American Veteran, Interest in Disabled Parking Permit, Interest in Disability.gov, Interest in Telemundo, and Interest in English as a second language.
 Screenshots of how these exclusions on Facebook's Boost and Ad Manager features are attached hereto as Exhibit E. - g.
 Facebook had created algorithms to provide "suggested" audiences to advertisers based on the audiences selected in their prior ads.
 Facebook's "suggestions" included demographic and interest categories that discriminate on the basis of protected characteristics such as sex, familial status, disability, race, or national origin.

 Facebook's Discrimination in the Washington, D.C.
 Housing Market a.
-Boost Investigation

-75. On January 2, 2018, NFHA created an ad for a fictitious apartment for rent and then used Facebook's Boost feature to promote the ad in Washington, D.C.
-Using the Facebook Pre-Populated List and the "exclusions" feature within Boost, NFHA selected the preset options of those with interests in the "National Association for Bikers with a Disability," "Disabled American Veterans," "Disability.gov," and "Disabled Parking Permit" to exclude from the Boost's potential audience.
+Boost Investigation promote the ad in Washington, D.C.
+Using the Facebook Pre-Populated List and the "exclusions" feature within Boost, the employee selected the preset options of those with interests in the "National Association for Bikers with a Disability," "Disabled American Veterans," "Disability.gov," and "Disabled Parking Permit" to exclude from the Boost's potential audience.
 Facebook estimated that the Boost would reach 1.2 million people.